alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
-I'm Brian, a Form 5 student at La Salle College.
-My aspiration is to become a neuroscientist; I'm broadly interested in computational neuroscience and neurology.
+Thanks for stopping by.

-Outside neuroscience, I have an eclectic mix of interests ranging from programming to calligraphy.
-Check them out in the `interests` tab!
+I'm a Form 5 student at La Salle College aspiring to become a neuroscientist.
+My interests are mainly in cognitive neuroscience, computational neuroscience and neurology.

 This website is currently under construction.
-If you spot an error, please do shoot me a text.
+If you spot an error, please shoot me a text.